SITCommunity/discord-afk-js/README.md

 </div>

 # discord-afk-js
-[discord-afk-js](https://github.com/CyraTeam/discord-afk-js) package for more easy to make afk command without db (database)
+[discord-afk-js](https://github.com/CyraTeam/discord-afk-js) package is a convenient tool for creating AFK commands without the need for a database

 ## Install
 - NPM